pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 1. Developers ensure they have cloned the appropriate source repositories onto their system.
 2. Developers run `go run main.go` (or `go run main.go destroy`) to stand up or tear down the online store and all associated infrastructure.

+{{% notes type="info" %}}
+Although Zephyr uses multiple GitHub repositories, the Pulumi Automation API has no requirements for multiple repositories.
+You could use a monorepo, if that better suits your particular requirements.
+{{% /notes %}}

 ## Summarizing recommended practices

-The post discussed the following recommended practices when using Pulumi Automation API:
+This post discussed the following recommended practices when using Pulumi Automation API:

 * **Use the Automation API to orchestrate operations on multiple stacks.** In cases where you've split Pulumi projects (per the recommendations in [the post on structuring Pulumi projects](/blog/iac-recommended-practices-structuring-pulumi-projects/)), you've introduced a potential opportunity for using Automation API to orchestrate operations.
 This is a great counter-balance to offset the relative increase in complexity that comes from breaking large Pulumi projects into smaller, more focused Pulumi projects.
 * **Separate configuration from code.** This is already a generally-accepted recommendation in most programming circles, and it applies to Automation API programs as well.
 Doing so enables you, if you wish, to distribute binary artifacts to teams instead of requiring them to execute the source code of your Automation API programs.